Rigidity results for $L^p$-operator algebras and applications: C* -cores in Lp -operator algebras

 The notion of a conditional expectation is well-established for \ca{s}, and generalizations to Banach algebras such as the one above (but also variations thereof) have been considered in several places; see for example \cite{LauLoy08ContrProjBAlg}.

 We record the following fact for future use.
 It is an immediate consequence of \autoref{prp:CorePreserved}, since conditional expectations are unital and contractive.

-\begin{prop} Let $A$ be a unital $L^p$-operator algebra, let $B\subseteq A$ be a unital, closed subalgebra, and let $E\colon A\to B$ be a conditional expectation.
-Then $E(\core(A))=\core(B)$, and thus $E$ restricts to a conditional expection between the respective $C^*$-cores. \end{prop}
+\begin{prp} Let $A$ be a unital $L^p$-operator algebra, let $B\subseteq A$ be a unital, closed subalgebra, and let $E\colon A\to B$ be a conditional expectation.
+Then $E(\core(A))=\core(B)$, and thus $E$ restricts to a conditional expection between the respective $C^*$-cores. \end{prp}

-We end this section with a study of $C^*$-cores in reduced crossed products.
-For this, we first recall some notation and elementary facts from \cite{Phi_crossed_2013}.
+We end this section by exploring $C^*$-cores in reduced crossed products.
+First, we recall some elementary facts from \cite{Phi13arX:LpCrProd}, whose notation we follow.